VOLUNTEER TO HELP OUR CHILDREN AND FAMILIES

-Volunteer as an Individual or Group
+Volunteer as an Individual or a Group

 - Volunteering in the office to help with general administrative tasks.

-- Helping at a special event.
+- Helping at a special event on or off campus.

 - Groups are also needed to wash the interior and exterior of our agency vehicles that transport our children.
 We need supplies and labor for these types of projects.

 Please note that because of the confidential nature of our ministry, direct volunteer contact with our children may be limited.

 If you’re interested in volunteering in any of the ways listed above, please contact Bud Kitchin, Vice President of Operations, at firstname.lastname@example.org or (256) 239-0242.

 If you want to organize a fundraiser, no donation is too small!
 Whether it’s a community garage sale, chili cookoff, golf tournament, car wash, or bake sale, your group can help make a real difference by raising the funds we need to continue ministering to at-risk and homeless children and families.
 If you would like to host a benefit, please contact Jennifer Braxton, Director of Development & Mission Outreach, for more information at email@example.com or 205-401-4851.

 Organize a Supply Drive